huoguoml/huoguoml/README.md

 # HuoguoML
-HuoguoML is a framework for managing machine learning models.
+HuoguoML is a platform for managing machine learning models.
 It provides a set of lightweight APIs that can be used with all existing machine learning applications.
 Key features are:

 - HuoguoML Tracking: An API to log parameters, code, and results of machine learning experiments
 - HuoguoML Dashboard: A powerful dashboard for comparing and analysing logged experiments
 - HuoguoML Service: A CLI to easily launch a REST service from your logged experiments

-The core idea is provide a fast and easy way for managing and productionizing your machine learning models.

 ## Installation